AmrishJhaveri/Git-Repo-Analyzer/README.md

 RepoData.json|JSON file which contains the Github repository details.
 This file and its data is used for cloning the repositories.

-- Run the python script which will read the `RequiredData.json` and modify it to incorporate the impact for the code changes determined by SciTools Understand.

 ## Process Flow
 ----------